This post continues my history of WFRP1, which started here.

 It described a pantheon of Chaos gods.
 The exact nature of the pantheon is slightly unclear, however.
 At the time of the advertisement above (November 1983) the only Chaos gods to have been mentioned were Khorne and his retinue.
-Moreover, Sibbick’s art features only Khorne and his servants.
+Moreover, Blanche’s art does not contain any imagery specific to any gods of Chaos.
 It is possible, therefore, that at this stage the draft contained no mentions of Nurgle, Slaanesh or Tzeentch.

 Yet only a few months later, Forces of Fantasy introduced the three remaining powers of Chaos.
 It may be that they were not fully described at this point.
 However, Bryan Ansell’s comments suggest all four Chaos powers were created around the same time.
-It also seems from Sibbick’s art that many details of Khorne’s later depiction had already taken shape at this early stage.
 Were all four gods fleshed out in one short burst of creativity?
 Was their evolution more protracted?
 I am inclined to assume that Khorne was initially more fully developed than the other gods, but the other gods followed rapidly.
 I cannot, though, be confident in that conclusion.

 What is clearer, though, is that the Realm of Chaos draft contained rules for Chaos champions (including undead champions).
 These rules encompassed the random generation of champions, their retinue and their potential degeneration into Chaos Spawn.
 There were rules for “role-playing” Chaos champions, though given the scant detail in WFB1‘s role-playing rules, they may not have extended far beyond basic character advancement.